jembi/xds-repo-benchmark/README.md

 `npm test`

 The benchmark tool will radonly post any file starting with 'pnr-' to the SHR.
 You may add more docuemnt type but just adding more files to the root directory.
 Note: these files must contain full MTOM headers.
-Also, the tool will replace any instance of '#{{docUniqueId}}' and '#{{subUniqueId}}' with a unqiue OID using uuids.
-Use this to get documentUniqueIds and submissionSetUniqueIds replaced for each request.
+Also, the tool will replace any instance of '#{{docUniqueId}}', '#{{subUniqueId}}' and #{{sourcePatId}} with a unqiue OID using uuids.
+Use this to get documentUniqueIds, submissionSetUniqueIds and sourcePatientIds replaced for each request.